xuanmaii00/xuanmaii00/README.md

-# Hi, I’m Hoang Xuan Mai
+# Hi,
-A final-year student at Foreign Trade University pursuing a career as a Data Analyst, who enjoys working with data to deliver business insights and solve problems.
+I'm a final-year student at Foreign Trade University pursuing a career as a Data Analyst, who enjoys working with data to deliver business insights and solve problems.
 ***
 ### Technical Skills: